hashimTahir/Music-Player-in-Flutter/README.md

    For this  use get_it and injectable to generate all the service code.

- ###   Data Models: Freezed and Json_serializable is used to
+ ###   Data Models: Freezed and Json_serializable
-  generate all of our models required in the app.
+  is used to generate all of the models required in the app.